itsalb3rt/nextjs-monorepo/README.md

 # Monorepo using Nextjs, AntD, and Tailwind CSS

-This repository is to demonstrate the use of the Nextjs, AntD, and tailwind CSS on the same repository, separate on apps and components..
+This repository is to demonstrate the use of the Nextjs, AntD, and tailwind CSS on the same repository, separate on apps and components.

+**Others features**

+- ✅ Husky
+- ✅ Eslint
+- ✅ Prettier

 ## Get started